Reduction systems and degree bounds for integration: Complete reduction systems

-In practice, we will use Algorithm~\ref{alg:RefinedCompletion} with the set of basic rules for $L$ as input, which are obtained from $(p,1,true)$ by Algorithm~\ref{alg:CItoRR}.
-In addition to being a precomplete reduction system, the basic rules satisfy the conditions for the input of Algorithm~\ref{alg:RefinedCompletion} by Lemma~\ref{lem:CItoRR}.
-These rules always have exact offset by Lemma~\ref{lem:basicrules} and this property is preserved throughout the algorithm.
+In practice, we will use Procedure~\ref{proc:RefinedCompletion} with the set of basic rules for $L$ as input, which are obtained from $(p,1,true)$ by Algorithm~\ref{alg:CItoRR}.
+In addition to being a precomplete reduction system, the basic rules satisfy the conditions for the input of Procedure~\ref{proc:RefinedCompletion} by Lemma~\ref{lem:CItoRR}.
+These rules always have exact offset by Lemma~\ref{lem:basicrules} and this property is preserved throughout the procedure.

-\begin{lemma} If each reduction rule in the input of Algorithm~\ref{alg:RefinedCompletion} has exact offset, then each reduction rule created during the algorithm has exact offset as well. \end{lemma} \begin{proof} It suffices to show this for one iteration of the main loop.
+\begin{lemma} If each reduction rule in the input of Procedure~\ref{proc:RefinedCompletion} has exact offset, then each reduction rule created during the procedure has exact offset as well. \end{lemma} \begin{proof} It suffices to show this for one iteration of the main loop.
 The reduction rule created in line~\ref{line:remainingcase} trivially has exact offset, since it uses the same $Q_j$ as the rule $r_j$ and the condition $B_j\wedge\neg{B_i}$ implies $B_j$.
 Similarly, $(P_j,Q_j,B_i\wedge{B_j})$ in line~\ref{line:spoly2} has exact offset.
-Then, Lemma~\ref{lem:ReductionWithSmallOffset} shows that $\lc_t(Q)|_{x=\alpha}\neq0$ holds for all $\alpha\in\mathbb{N}^n$ satisfying $B|_{x=\alpha}$ after reduction in line~\ref{line:spoly2} and also after the subsequent loop, since $B=B_j\wedge{B_i}$.
+Then, Lemma~\ref{lem:ReductionWithSmallOffset} shows that $\lc_t(Q)|_{\param=\alpha}\neq0$ holds for all $\alpha\in\mathbb{N}^n$ satisfying $B|_{\param=\alpha}$ after reduction in line~\ref{line:spoly2} and also after the subsequent loop, since $B=B_j\wedge{B_i}$.
 Therefore, the reduction rules created immediately after this inner loop from $(P,Q,B)$ will have exact offset by Lemma~\ref{lem:CItoRR}. \end{proof}